Alexander Robert Badcock

+General Sir Alexander Robert Badcock, KCB, CSI (11 January 1844 – 23 March 1907) was a general in the British Indian Army.
+He joined the infantry in 1861 and transferred to the commissariat in 1864 as a lieutenant.
+Badcock served in the Bhutan War (1864–5), the Black Mountain Expedition (1868), and Perak War (1875–6) and was principal commissariat officer for the Kurram Valley Field Forceduring the Second Afghan War (1878–9).
+For his logistical work in the latter he was appointed a companion of the Order of the Bath.
+Badcock afterwards served on the Mahdist War in Sudan and the Chitral Relief Force for his work in which he was appointed a companion of the Order of the Star of India.
+Badcock became quartermaster-general in 1895 before returning to England in 1900.
+There he helped organise the Imperial Yeomanry and served on the Council of India.
+He was appointed a knight commander of the Order of the Bath in 1902.

 Life

 Badcock was educated at Harrow School, the son of Henry Badcock (1801–1888), a Taunton banker.
 His grandfather, Isaac Badcock and his great-uncle, John Badcock had founded "Badcock's Bank" at Taunton in 1800, which later became known as "Stuckey's Bank" and then the Westminster Bank.

-He obtained his first commission as ensign on 1 Oct.
-1861, was promoted lieutenant on 1 Oct.
-1862 and captain on 1 Oct.
-1873, brevet-colonel on 2 March 1885, major-general on 1 April 1897, lieutenant-general on 3 April 1900.
+He obtained his first commission as ensign on 1 October 1861, was promoted lieutenant on 1 October 1862 and captain on 1 October 1873, brevet-colonel on 2 March 1885, major-general on 1 April 1897, lieutenant-general on 3 April 1900.

 After a brief period of regimental duty with the 38th Foot and then the 29th Bengal Native Infantry, he entered the Indian commissariat department in 1864, where he remained till 1895, rising to the highest post of commissary general-in-chief, December 1890.

 In his three earliest campaigns, Bhutan War (1864–5), the Black Mountain Expedition (1868), and Perak (1875–6) he attracted notice for his foresight and power of organisation, winning the thanks of the government.
 His next service was as principal commissariat officer under Major-General Frederick Roberts in the Kurram Valley Field Force (1878–9) during the Second Afghan War, taking part in the battle of Peiwar Kotal and other actions.
 Returning from furlough when operations were resumed in late 1879, he joined the Kabul Field Force, and owing to his preparations, Lord Roberts found in the Sherpur Cantonment when it was invested: 'supplies for men stored for nearly four months and for animals for six weeks.'